 Spend some time on self-reflection and understanding what your values and beliefs are, and the chances of you succeeding will increase tenfold.

 The science of habit creation and the fact that we are all habitual creatures is not even up for debate anymore.
 We know that our brains are designed to create specific thoughts and action pathways as a response to different stimuli.
 They do so to reduce the number of decisions we need to make and simplify our lives.

-Of course, that would be great if those same rules wouldn’t apply for things that also damage our life significantly-bad habits.
+Of course, that would be great if those same rules wouldn’t apply to things that also damage our life significantly—bad habits.

 While working on your self-discipline, learning how to implement habits in your life is a crucial step.
 But don’t forget those baby steps we spoke about before.
 With habit creating, starting small is an essential factor.

 A friend of mine once told me how he wanted to grow muscles on his arms, but every complicated exercise program he started failed.
 He simply couldn’t keep up with it.
 One day, he decided to implement a habit of doing one push-up before going to the bathroom.
 It didn’t matter where he was or what he did-one push-up.

 He did that for 90 days, so much so that he couldn’t go to the bathroom without a push-up.
 From that point on, going to two push-ups and then ten wasn’t hard.
 Once he had this habit established, he moved to a more formal 0 to 100 push-ups program.
 Because the pattern was there, it wasn’t difficult to extend it.

 By finding more places in your life where you can implement healthy habits, you create a platform for your self-discipline to thrive.

 To paraphrase Dr. Stephen Covey again, do first things first.
 All the time.
 Brian Tracy calls this concept of “eating the frog.”